Jump to Section

 If your production company does photography and video (we do both), build photo time into the video shoot.
 Between setups, while the crew adjusts lights or resets a scene, a photographer can work those gaps.

 No dedicated photographer?
 Frame grabs from 4K footage work for social and web.
-They will not hold up for print or billboards.
+They won't hold up for print or billboards.
 But for Instagram, your website, a pitch deck?
 Perfectly usable.

 The Math